-We’ve put together a short list of five hot tubs, these are what we think to be the best 6 person hot tubs currently available with a few reasons why.
-We’ve also included some other hot tubs and a buyer’s guide and FAQ section to hopefully answer any questions you may have.
+We’ve also included some other hot tubs and included a helpful buyer’s guide and a FAQ section to hopefully answer any questions you may have about hot tubs.

 A hot tub is a tried and true method for reducing stress and treating yourself.
 The hot water and jets can also help to ease any aches and pains you might have, in fact, hot tubs come with many health benefits.

 The issue is that most permanent hot tubs can run up bills up to tens of thousands of dollars, use huge amounts of energy to heat up, and take heavy maintenance to keep smoothly running.

 Permanent hot tubs are also much bigger and once fitted would take a large amount of manpower and a hefty investment to move.